crunchyroll/objective_perceptual_analysis/README.md

 *Currenty works on CentOS 7 and Mac OS X*

-Makefile will run the proper setup scriopt and install mediainfo, opencv, libx264, libvmaf, nasm git, wget...
+Makefile will run the proper setup scriopt and install mediainfo, opencv, libx264, libvmaf, nasm git, wget, freetype-devel...
 Everything should be done for you, although if not report it as a bug.

 type: ```make```